![]() |

 10ú D Fomhair Brian 'The Godfather' Rooney at the Cobblestone, October 2006.
 New links to 26ú M Fomhair

-Three brothers and a sister from Estonia: Jaak, Ants, Mart, Kärt Johansons' music, but even more their way of thinking, the way of living has been influenced on one hand by Estonian traditional songs, by the choir-singing activities of their parents and themselves...
+ESTONIAN MUSIC Three brothers and a sister from Estonia: Jaak, Ants, Mart, Kärt Johansons' music, but even more their way of thinking, the way of living has been influenced on one hand by Estonian traditional songs, by the choir-singing activities of their parents and themselves...
 The famous singers, the Johanson Family from Estonia, will be joined by some Irish Traditional musicians for a unique night of music and song from both traditions.
 Three brothers and a sister from Estonia.
-Johansons' music, but even 9ú M Fomhair Brian Rooney (fiddle) 11ú Iúil 2006 Photo of John Brogan and pat Ward 23ú Meitheamh 2003 24ú Bealtaine 2006
+Johansons' music, but even 9ú M Fomhair Brian Rooney (fiddle) 11ú Iúil 2006 Photo of John Brogan and pat Ward 23ú Meitheamh 2003 24ú Bealtaine 2006 The Horse Mulligans,

 11ú Bealtaine 2006 NEILLIDH